Where to configure: From the Tools menu (cogwheel icon) go to Site Configuration > Security > Single Sign-on.

 Additional properties synchronized via SAML can be mapped to FotoWeb user information fields.
 Choose the FotoWeb field using the drop-down list and enter the corresponding SAML attribute that the IdP delivers.

 When setting up attributes, IdP's have different ways to transfer attributes with multiple values.
 FotoWeb supports multiple values for group memberships and address information, attributes that often comprise more than a single value.

 For example, an IdP may transfer group membership as a single attribute that translates to a single SAML property mapping in FotoWeb - this 1-1 relationship means that a single group in the IdP translates to a single group in FotoWeb associated with the SAML property.

-However, it's more typical for an IdP to transfer transfer multiple group memberships.
-These can be transferred as a comma or semicolon separated list, or as an array.
-You can set the format of the attribute's values in the Type column (see above screenshot), and choose between Single (1-1 mapping) or List, where you can choose between comma separation, semicolon separation or Multi, meaning an array.
+However, it's more typical for an IdP to transfer multiple group memberships.
+These can be transferred as a comma or semicolon-separated list, or as an array.
+You can set the format of the attribute's values in the Type column (see the example screenshot above), and choose between Single (1-1 mapping) or List, where you can choose between comma separation, semicolon separation, or Multi, meaning an array.

-To synchronize groups from the IdP to FotoWeb, choose the Member of (Groups) entry from the FotoWeb user information field drop down and then enter the corresponding SAML attribute it should be mapped to.
+To synchronize groups from the IdP to FotoWeb, choose the Member of (Groups) entry from the FotoWeb user information field drop drop-down list then enter the corresponding SAML attribute it should be mapped to.
 With an ADFS integration, the default name of the SAML attribute is groups, but different IdPs may use different attribute names.